Hacksparo/jr/tryhackme_ignite.md

 and here is the shell i got after executing that command
 ![image3](pic3.png)

-now time to escalate our privilege to the root user first I uploaded and launch linpeas and i found the database credentials
+now time to escalate our privilege to the root user first I uploaded and launched linpeas and i found the database credentials
 ![image4](pic4.png)